0K9090/sm64ex-omm.sh/README.md

 # sm64ex-omm.sh
 Recreating the omm_builder.py in Shell Script, for people that want to contribute but hate Python or just don't know it.

 For me, I don't know Python.
-In fact, if I didnt know the file extension of omm_builder.py and there were no givaways to what language it was written in, i would've said it's C or something.
+In fact, if I didnt know the file extension of omm_builder.py and there were no givaways to what language it was written in, I would've said it's C or something.

 ## Devlog
 Format: MM.DD.YY - VERSION